-link to further information, within this document or elsewhere.
-Policy consultation period 1 November 2024 to 10 January 2025 Policy determined 12 February 2025 Policy published on school website 15 March 2025 Policy contact Harrison Littler, Headteacher Amendments after determination DfE school number 878-4028 Age range 11-16 secondary school Early Years provision Not applicable Type of school Academy Admission authority Ted Wragg Trust Normal round intake Year 7 PAN for 2026-27 196 to be reduced to 192 Priority for children to another setting 1 No Priority for children from another setting Ladysmith Junior School Pinhoe Church of England Primary School St Michael's Primary School Whipton Barton Junior School Priority for children from another setting, member of the academy trust Exwick Heights Primary School Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to LA transport 2 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
+natory notes, see Appendix A. link to further information, within this document or elsewhere.
+Policy consultation period 9 November 2024 to 10 January 2025 Policy determined 12 February 2025 Policy published on school website by 15 March 2025 Policy contact Harrison Littler, Headteacher Amendments after determination DfE school number 878-4028 Age range 11-16 secondary school Early Years provision 1 Not applicable Type of school Academy Admission authority Ted Wragg Trust Normal round intake Year 7 PAN for 2026-27 192 Priority for children to another setting 2 No Priority for children from another setting Ladysmith Junior School Pinhoe Church of England Primary School St Michael's Primary School Whipton Barton Junior School Priority for children from another setting, member of the academy trust Exwick Heights Primary School Designated religious character Church of England, Diocese of Exeter Priority according to faith No Admissions catchment area Yes - see below Entitlement to local authority (LA) transport 3 Yes - if this is the nearest available school to home Yes - if home is in the school's catchment area School uniform Yes Application Form devon.cc/admissionsonline or with a paper form available by calling 0345 155 1019 or at devon.cc/applicationforms or from the school office.
 If applying on an application form provided by another LA, please ensure that you mention anything that you feel could give you additional priority - for example priority for children of staff or an exceptional need.
 Supplementary Information Form Yes - only to be used for exceptional need priority.
-See below When to apply, normal round 1 September 2025 to 31 October 2025. late applications accepted 3 Decision 2 March 2026 When to submit an appeal from 31 March 2026 or from 20 school days after the refusal 4 Deadline to submit appeal 5 20 April May 2026.
+See below When to apply, normal round 1 September 2025 to 31 October 2025. late applications accepted 4 0.44 + 0.000 Decision 2 March 2026 DecisionWhen to submit an appeal from 31 March 2026 or from 20 school days after the refusal 5 When to submit an appeal Deadline to submit appeal6 from 31 March 2026 or from 20 school days after the refusal 5 When to submit an appeal Deadline to submit appeal6 from 31 March 2026 or from 20 school days after the refusal 5 20 April 2026.
 Later appeals accepted.
-Deadline to hear appeal 23 June 2026 When to apply, in-year from 1 June 2026 for Year Groups 8 to 11 from 1 September 2026 for Year 7 Decision within 15 school days of an application When to submit an appeal at any time after refusal Deadline to submit appeal there is no deadline
+When to submit an appeal Deadline to submit appeal6 Deadline to hear appeal from 31 March 2026 or from 20 school days after the refusal 5 20 April 2026.
+Later appeals accepted.
+23 June 2026 from 1 June 2026 for Year Groups 8 to 11